 the perfect plan to fuel success in the gym

 Trends will come and go, but macros have forever been a talking point.
 Are carbs good or bad?
 If a fat is ‘healthy’ can you eat it all day every day?
 And right now protein is having a moment.

 Yes, your post-work shake still has an important place in your nutrition plan – of course.
 But protein is now being marketed as the saviour of the obesity epidemic and everyone is jumping on the bandwagon.
 High-protein is the nutritional buzzword a la mode, with weird franken-foods like protein cookies and ice cream now commonplace in supermarkets.
 Even ‘Big Sugar’ is getting in on the act, with 20g of protein in special Mars, Bounty and Snickers bars.
 Which means they’re healthy, right?
 Wrong.

-Here we take a deeper look into the benefits of protein and how much we should actually be eating.
+Here we take a deeper look into the benefits of protein and answer that all important question, “how much protein do I need?”

 How Does Protein Work?